SNiPER-Framework/SNiPER-Doc/installation.md

 * Boost, boost.python
 * Intel TBB, for parallel computing

+### External Libraries
 It's not necessary to use root permission to install these libraries.
+We will use a normal user to install them.

 Create a directory for the projects:
 ```
 $ mkdir /DEV/sniper-general